danielmoi/ga-01-breakout/readme.md

 # Catbus 3000

 This is a Breakout / Pong game that I made for my Project Zero, as part of my Web Development Immersive 13 with General Assembly.
+The game is written in JavaScript and uses the HTML5 Canvas element to render and animate the board.

 ## Libraries
 1. jQuery